 Available in ranges from very light yellow to darker sienna, I keep one darker and one lighter on hand.

 Also known as Venetian Red.
-A deep red that’s still natural in tone, used to pull glazes for faux wood paint colors colors in a definite red direction.
+A deep red that’s still natural in tone, used to pull glazes for faux wood paint colors in a definite red direction.

 A more subtle and warm red tone that leans toward pink or yellow.
-One of the most commonly natural reds used in creating faux wood glazes.
+One of the most common natural reds used in creating faux wood glazes.

 While it seems like the most “brown” of the pure colorants, it’s actually a very deep green (add some to yellow ocher and you’ll see what I mean).